Kurounin/Pagination/README.md

 ```

-Optionally you can provide a set of filters on the server side or even dynamic filters, which can not be overridden (e.g. server/publications.js):
+Optionally you can provide a set of filters on the server side or even dynamic filters, which can not be overridden.
+There's also the option of providing a transformation filter function to validate the client filters (e.g. server/publications.js):
 ```js
 new Meteor.Pagination(MyCollection, {
     filters: {is_published: true},